 While previously many people have thought about consent as the absence of saying ‘no’, this emphasis is outdated – and, many experts suggest, dangerous.
 When we define consent in terms of someone’s ability to say no, we set parameters that do not include people who are unable to say no for whatever reason

-The idea of enthusiastic consent advocates for enthusiastic agreement to sexual activity, as opposed to passive agreement.
-Popularised by the book Yes Means Yes! the concept also requires that consent be given to each sexual activity, meaning that saying yes to one thing does not mean consent to another.
+The idea of enthusiastic consent advocates for enthusiastic agreement to sexual activity, as opposed to passive agreement the concept also requires that consent be given to each sexual activity, meaning that saying yes to one thing does not mean consent to another.

 The idea is to be respectful of your own physical and sexual autonomy, as well as your partner’s.
 It highlights that an unsure or hesitant yes is not enthusiastic consent, and needs to be considered.